postmanlabs/labs-docs/src/pages/docs/reports/all-apis-reports.md

 * **API monitoring coverage** - The number of APIs your team has added monitors to.
 * **API test coverage** - The number of APIs your team has added tests to.
 * **API documentation coverage** - The number of APIs your team has added documentation to.
-* **Watch count** - The number of times someone has watched an API in the reporting period.
+* **Watch count** - The number of times someone has watched an API in the last six months.
 This number includes users who watched and then unwatched an API.
-* **Comments over time** - The number times someone has commented on an API in the reporting period.
+* **Comments over time** - The number times someone has commented on an API in the last six months.

 ## Private Network APIs